Subsequences in Bounded Ranges: Matching and Analysis Problems: Introduction

 {\em Related works.} Clearly, considering properties of bounded ranges (or factors of bounded length) in words can be easily related to the study of sliding window algorithms \cite{GanardiHKLM18,GanardiHL16,GanardiHL18,GanardiHL18b,GanardiHLS19} or with algorithms in the streaming model \cite{BathieS21,DudekGGS22}.
 For our algorithmic results, we discuss their relation to results obtained in those frameworks.
 Moreover, the notion of subsequences with gap constraints was recently introduced and investigated \cite{Day2022}.
 In that case, one restricts the occurrences of a subsequence $v$ in a word $w$, by placing length (and regular) constraints on the factors of $w$ which are allowed to occur between consecutive symbols of the subsequence when matched in $w$.
 Our framework (subsequences in bounded range) can be, thus, seen as having a general length constraint on the distance between the position of $w$ matching the first symbol of $v$ and the position of $w$ matching the last symbol of $v$, in the occurrences of $v$ inside $w$. \looseness=-1

 {\em Structure of the paper.} We first give a series of preliminary definitions.
 Then we discuss the matching problem.
 Further, we discuss the analysis problems and the problems related to absent subsequences.
 We then discuss the case of subsequences of circular words.
-We end with a conclusions section.
-For space reasons, the missing proofs are given in an Appendix. \looseness=-1
+We end with a conclusions section. \looseness=-1